 Analysis of cluster means across the two environments (Tables 3 and 4) highlighted distinct ideotypes for both phenology and yield productivity, which is essential for effectively exploiting genetic divergence in a high-impact breeding program.
 In the first environment, Cluster 2 was characterized by medium tall plants, moderate days to 50% flowering, quite high number of productive tillers, high number of spikelets per panicle, high thousand grain weight and the highest single plant yield, identifying it as the primary high-yielding group.
 Clusters 3 exhibited moderate to tall stature and high number of productive tillers, quite long panicles, along with fairly high yields, suggesting their potential as secondary sources for yield improvement.
 In contrast, Clusters 4 and 5 generally displayed lower single plant yield, despite some genotypes having acceptable moderate thousand grain weight, long panicles indicating that these clusters primarily represent low-to-moderate yielding backgrounds but may still contribute valuable traits such as flowering time or other yield related traits.

 In the second environment, the overall pattern of divergence among clusters was preserved, but the rankings shifted, reflecting a clear genotype × environment interaction.
 Here, Cluster 2 achieved the highest single plant yield along with other yield related traits, marking it as the most productive group.
-Clusters 1 also showed high single plant yield with notably high panicle length, number of productive tillers and substantial number of spikelets per panicle, positioning them as complementary high-yielding ideotypes with enhanced yield related traits.
+Clusters 1 also showed high single plant yield with notably high panicle length, number of productive tillers and substantial number of spikelet per panicle, positioning them as complementary high-yielding ideotypes with enhanced yield related traits.
 Conversely, Cluster 3 and 6 contained accessions with reduced yields.
 Together, this spectrum illustrates a range from highly productive to less productive groups, allowing breeders to strategically target them for either direct selection or as donors of traits like early flowering, reduced stature, or specific morphological features.

 Considering both seasons jointly, clusters consistently exhibiting early to medium flowering, medium tall plants, high number of productive tillers, and superior single plant yields, particularly Cluster 2 and 3 in environment one and Clusters 2 and 1 in second environment can be regarded as robust donor sources for single plant yield improvement across diverse environments.
 The presence of clusters with contrasting phenology, plant height and yield characteristics provides an opportunity to design crosses between highly divergent yet complementary groups.
 This strategy can maximize heterosis for grain yield while simultaneously combining favorable tiller and panicle traits.
 Overall, the structured divergence in cluster means, along with environment-specific shifts in top-performing clusters, underscores the importance of multi-environment evaluation and supports cluster-based parent selection aimed at developing high-yielding and stable fodder genotypes for target production environments.